joshuango/joshuango.github.io/_posts/2019-04-14-exoskeleton-hand.md

 ---
 layout: post
 title:  "Anthropomorphic/Orthotic 3D Printed Exoskeleton Hand"
-excerpt: "Project Developed during Internship at Polytechnique Montréal."
+excerpt: "A research topic provided by an internship program at Polytechnique Montreal.
+Research contributed to the final year thesis for Bachelor of Biomedical Engineering"
 date:   2020-4-14
 project: true
 tag: